Reforms meet fairness concerns in school and college admissions: Stability and manipulability

-Note that there are problems where the reverse of each of these results does not hold.
-See Example \ref{example5} below for the constrained Gale-Shapley mechanism.
-To see a counterexample of the reverse of the case (i), consider a problem $(P,\succ,q)$ where students have a common ranking of schools, have ranked $ k$ schools acceptable and where each school has one seat.
-Then, $ \beta^{k}(P,\succ,q)$ is stable.
-However, the student who has received her third ranked school is better off top ranking the school she has ranked second as her top choice.

-An implication of the latter results is a manipulability comparison introduced by \cite{pathak2013}.
-Under part (i) of Corollary \ref{cor-B-GS-stab-manip}, when the constrained Boston mechanism is not manipulable then it is stable.
-By Theorem \ref{Th-GS-B-inclusion}, the constrained Gale-Shapley mechanism is also stable.
-By part (ii) of Corollary \ref{cor-B-GS-stab-manip}, the constrained Gale-Shapley mechanism is not manipulable.
-This is the comparison established by \cite{pathak2013}.
+\begin{corollary} (i) If the constrained Boston mechanism $\beta^{k}$ is not manipulable, then it is stable. (ii) If the constrained Gale-Shapley mechanism $ GS^{k}$ is stable, it is not manipulable. \end{corollary}

-\begin{corollary}\citep{pathak2013}.
-Let $ (P,\succ,q)$ be a problem, $ k>1$ and suppose that the constrained Boston mechanism $ \beta^{k}$ is not manipulable at $ (P,\succ,q)$.
-Then, the constrained Gale-Shapley mechanism $ GS^{k}$ is not manipulable at $ (P,\succ,q)$. \end{corollary}

-Another implication is for the serial dictatorship mechanism.
 The manipulation strategy under the constrained GS is to include an unlisted acceptable school in the list.
-But when the constrained GS is stable, all the seats of such a school are assigned to higher priority students, and such a manipulation does not help.
-This implies that constrained serial dictatorship mechanism is non-manipulable and stable for the same set of problems.
+But when the constrained GS is stable, all the seats of such a school are assigned to higher-priority students, and such manipulation does not help.
+This implies that constrained the serial dictatorship mechanism is non-manipulable and stable for the same set of problems.

-\begin{proposition} Let $ (P,\succ,q)$ be a problem and $ k>1$.
-The constrained serial dictatorship mechanism $ SD^{k}$ is stable if and only if it is not manipulable at $ (P,\succ,q)$. \end{proposition} In general, the constrained Gale-Shapley mechanism may be unstable while not manipulable.
+\begin{proposition} Let $ (P,\succ,q)$ be a problem and $ k>1$. (i) The constrained serial dictatorship mechanism $ SD^{k}$ is stable if and only if it is not manipulable. (ii) If the constrained First-Preference-First mechanism $ FPF^{k}$ is stable, then the constrained Gale-Shapley mechanism $ GS^{k}$ is not manipulable. \end{proposition}

+Part (ii) of the above theorem is a surprising interplay between the two concepts for the compared mechanisms.
+Note that the constrained First-Preference-First mechanism and the constrained Gale-Shapley mechanism are not comparable via manipulability \citep{bonkoungou2020} and via fairness by stability (Example \ref{ex-fpf}).
+However, if at some profile $(P,\succ,q)$, $FPF^k$ is stable (while $GS^k$ might not), then $GS^k$ is not manipulable at $(P,\succ,q)$.

+In general, the constrained Gale-Shapley mechanism may be unstable while not manipulable.
 We illustrate this in the following example.

 \begin{example} Let $I=\{i_{1},\hdots,i_{4}\}$ and $ S=\{s_{1},\hdots,s_{4}\}$.
 Let $ (P,\succ,q)$ be a problem where each school has one seat and the remaining components are specified as follows.

 Let us consider the constrained Gale-Shapley mechanism $ GS^{2}$.
 We have